PawDevUK/Portfolio-react/src/components/F-Projects/TicTacToe/readme.md

 - functionality to disable header buttons after a game starts
 - functionality to switch buttons as indicator of player move
-- line to cross all same symbols in case of win
+- line to cross all same symbols in case of win.
+Must be 8 lines, probably svg.
 - list of active players with option to play with
 - backend and mongodb
 - functionality to get list of players